Meet Cute (film)

-Meet Cute is a 2022 American romantic comedy film directed by Alex Lehmann, starring Kaley Cuoco and Pete Davidson.
+Meet Cute is a 2022 American romantic dark comedy film directed by Alex Lehmann, starring Kaley Cuoco and Pete Davidson.

+Sheila and Gary are on a one-day time loop, as she wants to relive their 'meet cute' over and over.

 It was digitally released on September 21, 2022, on Peacock, and received mixed reviews from critics.

 Plot

-Manhattan resident Sheila runs into Gary, a meek man who prefers to watch movies over sports, one night at a bar.
+Manhattan resident Sheila discovers that a tanning bed in June's nail salon is a time machine.
+One night at a bar, she runs into Gary, a meek man who prefers to watch movies over sports.
 They go on a date and bond over their similar taste in drinks and childhoods before the night ends.

-Throughout the date, Sheila tells him that she discovered June's time machine at a nail salon and has been using it to relive the same night for the past seven nights.
+Throughout the date, Sheila tells him that she has been using June's time machine to relive the same night for the past seven nights.
 They end the date on good terms and she tells him that she'll see him again the next day.

 Over the course of a month's worth of resets, Sheila reveals that she began using time travel on the day she planned to kill herself.
 During the first reset, she and Gary met in a bar and had a nice date.
 Having felt happy for the first time in a long time, Sheila continues to reset the day and relive the date.

+On several occasions on the dates, Sheila reveals that when she was young a cable man who came to her house was nice to her in a way that stuck with her, but she doesn't know why she brings it up.
 After about five months, standing at the spot where she planned to jump off the Manhattan Bridge, she admits that she's in love with Gary, which unnerves him to the point of leaving the date.